 Decide The Desired Shopping Action

-Selling is the main goal of a mobile shopping app.
+Selling online is the main goal of a mobile shopping app.
 But not the only one!
 There are many different actions can be taken in the app.
 Sharing a product, tracking an order or creating a wishlist can be given as examples.

 Therefore, you should visualize the entire action set that you want to be taken by your app user and optimize each one.
 This is not an easy task.
 However, it's so important for a good UI/UX design.